WAVV: Early years

 In the 1980s, Naples resident Norman Alpert received a construction permit from the Federal Communications Commission to build a new FM station in Southwest Florida.
 On May 30, 1987, WAVV signed on the air.
 The station's original city of license was Marco.
 The studios were on Tamiami Trail East in Naples.

 A satellite office was set up in Fort Myers on Colonial Boulevard, later moving to Royal Palm Square, and then to South Tamiami Trail.
 Around 2008, WAVV changed its city of license, now listed as Naples Park, Florida.

 Easy listening

 WAVV's playlist was originally a 50/50 mix of middle of the road vocals and instrumental cover songs.
 It carries USA Radio News at the beginning of some hours.
-Weather forecasts come from Fort Myers' NBC Network affiliate, WBBH-TV.
-On Sunday mornings, WAVV plays smooth jazz, known as the "Sunday Champagne Jazz Brunch."
+Weather forecasts came from WBBH-TV.
+On Sunday mornings, WAVV plays smooth jazz, known as the "Sunday Champagne Jazz Brunch".
 WAVV's website says it has been the most listened-to radio station in Southwest Florida for nearly a quarter century.

 WAVV is the only locally owned independent commercial FM radio station in Southwest Florida and was one of the last in the U.S. to broadcast an easy listening format.
 The station was owned and operated by the Alpert Family until 2022, with Donna Alpert named Chief Financial Officer in the early 2000s.